JohnGiorgi/se_best_practices_ml_perspective/docs/linting_and_formatting.md

     ```ini
     [flake8]
+    max-line-length = 100

     ignore =
         # these rules don't play well with black
         E203  # whitespace before :
         W503  # line break before binary operator
     ```

-    Or download it directly from this repository
+    Or download it directly from this repository.

     ```
     curl -o ./.flake8 https://raw.githubusercontent.com/JohnGiorgi/se_best_practices_ml_perspective/master/.flake8
     ```

-Once installed, we can automatically format our code with the following command
+Once installed, we can automatically format our code with the following command.

 ```bash
 poetry run black .
 ```

-With our code reformatted, lets call the linter again
+With our code reformatted, let's call the linter again.

 ```
 poetry run flake8 .